In this post we list the basics of the TestLodge API, including the base URL, authentication, validation errors, response codes and time zones.

 Please note: All API requests are performed over HTTPS and HTTP calls will not be accepted.

-Access to the API is provided by basic authentication and you should use a users email / password to authenticate each request.
+Access to the API is provided by basic authentication and you should use a users email address / API key to authenticate each request.

 Your access permissions for the API will be the exact same as your access permissions that you have within the application.